What is NASEP?

 - Southern Arizona Research, Science and Engineering Foundation (SARSEF) Fair: March in Tucson, AZ

-- Closing Banquet Phase (Early May): Students will be awarded for their participation in the program with a closing banquet at The University of Arizona and will recieve a NASEP stole upon completion.
+- Closing Banquet Phase (Early May): Students will be awarded for their participation in the program with a closing banquet at The University of Arizona and will receive a NASEP stole upon completion.

 Each of these experiences is aimed at developing the students' understanding of STEM opportunities.